-Started in 1899, Washington Financial Bank has $1 billion in assets along with $945 million in deposits, which makes it a medium-size bank.
-Washington Financial Bank, whose headquarters are in Washington, Pennsylvania, lacks premium access to customer service, with no live chat or all-day service options available.
+Washington Financial Bank first started operating in 1899 with headquarters in Washington, Pennsylvania.
+It manages $1 billion in assets as well as deposits totaling $945 million, classifying it as a medium-size bank.
+Washington Financial Bank lacks premium access to support representatives, with no options for live chat or all-day service.
 It is a traditional brick-and-mortar bank with in-person service, in addition to its online and mobile apps.
-We gave the bank a 4.2 out of 5 stars, which means Washington Financial Bank is a great bank that you should seriously consider.
-Washington Financial Bank has the complete package of product offerings, which include savings accounts, checking accounts, money market accounts, CDs, IRAs and mortgage products.
-It has a fair savings rate; other popular banks have higher rates.
-If you're interested in stress-free personal checking, Washington Financial Bank offers an option without a monthly fee.
-Locating an institution with free checking as well as a high interest rate savings account is your best option for returning the most income from your deposits while having convenient access to your funds.
+At a SmartAsset rating of 4.2 stars out of 5, Washington Financial Bank should be solidly in contention for your choice of bank.
+Washington Financial Bank provides customers with the full package of banking products, including savings accounts, checking accounts, money market accounts, CDs, IRAs and mortgage products.
+It has a fair savings rate compared to the average savings account.
+If you're interested in stress-free personal checking, Washington Financial Bank's most basic checking does not carry a monthly maintenance charge.
+Banks that offer free checking as well as a high interest rate savings account are your best bet for gaining the highest income from your deposits while having convenient access to your funds.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-Washington Financial Bank has a savings rate of 0.20%, which is poor compared to the national average.
-Washington Financial Bank's one-year CD earns at a rate of 0.50% and the five-year CD has a rate of 1.86%, while its highest-yielding money market account has a rate of 0.30%.
-Given Washington Financial Bank's poor savings rate, you should consider opting for higher earning savings accounts with other banks.
+Washington Financial Bank has a savings rate of 0.20%, which is poor compared to the average U.S. bank.
+Washington Financial Bank's one-year and five-year term lengths CDs earn at a rate of 0.50% and 1.86%, respectively, while its highest-yielding money market account earns at an APY of 0.30%.
+Given Washington Financial Bank's below average savings rate, you should think about choosing another bank to earn more on your deposits.

 How Washington Financial Bank's Savings Rates Compare

 Washington Financial Bank is a brick-and-mortar bank, with 10 total branches in Pennsylvania.
-With mobile and web apps, Washington Financial Bank makes account access straightforward, even on the go.
-Washington Financial Bank receives poor reviews from customers for its mobile banking services.
-The Washington Financial Bank mobile app has been given a 3.4 out of 5 (with 49 customer reviews on Apple and Android) compared to the national average of 3.8.
-Washington Financial Bank's mobile app allows you to control your funds by checking monthly statements, transferring money as well as reaching customer service.
-Washington Financial Bank gets an excellent consumer satisfaction rating due to relatively few consumer complaints brought to the Consumer Financial Protection Bureau (CFPB), a government-sponsored consumer protection agency.
+With mobile and web apps, Washington Financial Bank makes account access easy, even on the go.
+Washington Financial Bank gets inferior marks from users for its mobile banking services.
+The Washington Financial Bank mobile app has been given a 3.4 out of 5 (out of 49 customer reviews on iOS and Android) compared to the national average of 3.8.
+You can access Washington Financial Bank's mobile app to control your finances by reviewing account balances, sending and receiving funds and reaching support representatives.
+Washington Financial Bank receives a superb consumer satisfaction rating based on relatively few consumer complaints brought to the Consumer Financial Protection Bureau (CFPB), a government-backed consumer protection agency.

-Washington Financial Bank is a medium-size bank owning $1 billion in assets as well as $945 million in deposits.
-Its Texas Ratio is 2.95%, signifying that the bank is in outstanding financial shape and unlikely to fail.
+Washington Financial Bank ranks as a medium-size bank owning assets totaling $1 billion and $945 million in deposits.
+It has an excellent Texas Ratio of 2.95%, signifying that the bank is in superb financial health and far from failure.
 Additionally, Washington Financial Bank is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 Texas Ratio Analysis